Volunteer in Uganda – Most affordable programs with IKPVA!!

 HIV/AIDS results in a progressive depletion of the immune system leading to immune deficiency.
 The weakened immune system is vulnerable to secondary diseases.
 Access to medical care is non-existent for many Ugandans where almost half the population lives in absolute poverty.

 Most rural areas are severely lacking in services and HIV/AIDS awareness.
 Nearly every family in the rural villages has had someone who is sick or has died from AIDS.
 Hence education continues as a primary weapon in the fight against HIV/AIDS.
 Awareness programs are provided at the community level, to schools and institutions, and at the personal level with individual counselling and home visits.
-Music and dramas by people living with HIV/AIDS and educational films are used.
+Music and dramas focussing on people living with HIV/AIDS and educational films greatly help to educate the local population.

 This Program is divided under the following categories and volunteers are free to participate in all areas as they wish: HIV /AIDS Education and Awareness; HIV/AIDS Counselling Training (TOT); Voluntary Counselling and Testing (VCT).
 Please note: volunteers need to have a certification or proof of experience in a medical field, such as a medical student ID, EMT or paramedic certification, or nursing or physician’s credentials to participate in this Project.

-Volunteer in Uganda on Biodiversity and Environmental Protection
+Environmental Volunteer in Uganda: Biodiversity and Environmental Protection

 Volunteer in Uganda helping to save and protect our environment.
 Uganda depends heavily on environment and natural resources.
-However, the country is subjected to environmental problems that put the economic, environmental and social development at risk.
+However, the country is struggling with environmental problems that put the economic, environmental and social development at risk.
 Iko Poran – Uganda’s environmental protection projects offer participants with both valuable life-changing experience and an opportunity to make a difference.

-Volunteer in Uganda in our construction and renovation projects.
-Although Uganda is endowed with abundance of natural resources, it remains a least developed country, with the lowest indicators of socio-economic development, due to extensive political and social corruption, and extreme poverty.
+When you choose to work as a construction volunteer in Uganda, you can help providing desperately needed building and renovation work.
+You can even help building a water well, to provide water for a local community!
+Despite its abundance of natural resources, Uganda still remains one of least developed countries.
+Because of the extensive political and social corruption, Uganda struggles with the lowest indicators of socio-economic development, and extreme poverty.
 The most affected population is the majority Ugandans who live in rural areas with poor infrastructures.
 Often roads, schools and health centres are extremely poor, with no clean water and poor sanitation.

 Video: Ratner family dancing with children after building a water fountain and teaching in the school.